GoogleCloudPlatform/cloud-data-quality/README.md

 python bazel-bin/clouddq/clouddq_patched.zip --help
 ```

-As Bazel will fetch the Python interpreter as well as all of the dependcies, this step will take a few minutes to complete.
+As Bazel will fetch the Python interpreter as well as all of its dependencies, this step will take a few minutes to complete.
 Once completed for the first time, the artifacts will be cached and subsequent builds will be much faster.

 The Python zip have been tested with Python versions `>=2.7.17` and `>=3.8.6`.
 As the zip contains a bundled python interpreter as well as all of `clouddq`'s dependencies, there is no need to ensure the python interpreter used to execute the zip has its dependencies installed.

 The executable Python zip is not cross-platform compatible.
-You will need to build the exectuable separately for each of your target platforms.
+You will need to build the executable separately for each of your target platforms.

-The `make build` command have been tested to work on `debian` and `ubuntu`.
-There is no `windows` support yet.

 The Python zip includes the top-level `macros` directory, which will be hard-coded in the executable and cannot be changed at runtime.